 In 2020, Newsweek and Make: magazine teamed up to create a list of the “Best Maker Schools in Higher Education.”
 To be considered for the list, a school must implement curricula that encourages learning through doing, emphasize collaborative problem-solving, offer physical makerspaces, and foster a diverse and active community of makers and doers.

 To the surprise of no one who has taken a Duke Engineering course in the last decade, Duke University made the non-ranked list.
-And whether a student is launching a biomedical device company or simply learning how to hammer a nail, Duke has all of the resources and support they need.
+And whether a student is launching a biomedical device company or simply learning how to hammer a nail, Duke has all the resources and support they need to get started.